 In the fall of 2019, the New Mexico Public Education Department (NMPED) requested that all New Mexico school districts establish a Superintendent’s/Executive Director’s Equity Council.
 The Montessori Elementary and Middle School (TMEMS) is dedicated to supporting students, families, and staff through systematic implementation of best practices and new ideas.
 We have the goal of becoming a model of broad participation, full inclusion, equity, and social justice in our school district.
 With this target in mind, we are proud to work with students, families, staff, and administration to ensure that TMEMS is a welcoming and nurturing environment.

 We are looking applicants that would want to serve on the TMEMS Equity Council.
-This application window will close on August 31, 2020.
-If you are interested in a position on our TMEMS Equity Council, please email Piper Curry at email@example.com.
+If you are interested in a position on our TMEMS Equity Council, please contact Mary Lane Besante at email firstname.lastname@example.org.

 This Council will be a local-level team that will help inform the district’s actions and solutions in response to Martinez/Yazzie.
 This group is responsible for addressing key areas related to Martinez/Yazzie and completing the following criteria:

 - funding report